I’m Martin Gram, a Fractional Growth Architect working across affiliate ecosystems, revenue systems, and AI-driven discovery.

 Working together

-If parts of this resonate, I occasionally work with founders, teams, and independent operators on questions of growth, structure, and long-term direction — primarily within digital and performance-driven businesses.
+I occasionally work with founders, teams, and independent operators on questions of growth, structure, and long-term direction, primarily within digital and performance-driven businesses.

 That work is intentionally limited in scope and availability, and typically takes the form of advisory, strategic review, or short-term engagement rather than execution.